Get your flu shot

 Get your flu shot every year

 The flu shot is different each year because the virus changes – so you need to get it every year.
+The flu shot will not protect you from COVID-19.

-Where to get your flu shot
+Make an appointment to get the free flu shot at:

 Wash your hands often and try not to touch your face.
 This is a good first step to help avoid getting the flu.